AzeBah/discord-irc/README.md

 - Working login system
 - Working retrieve channel messages
 - Working sending message to the discord channel
+- Keep the 50 last messages in the memory

 Log in
 ![login](https://i.imgur.com/tRfWruo.png)